easy-rpa/openframework/examples/excel/excel-file-creating/README.md

 ### Running

-> :heavy_exclamation_mark: **PREREQUISITES:** To be able to build and run this example it's necessary to have an access
+>:warning: **To be able to build and run this example it's necessary to have an access
->to some instance of EasyRPA Control Server.
+>to some instance of EasyRPA Control Server.**

 Its a fully workable process.
 To play around with it and run do the following:
 1. Download this example using [link][down_git_link].